-For all of us in the industry, in times of uncertainty it is even more important than ever to engage and communicate effectively with members.
-It’s a two-way process, one in which we have to put ourselves in the members’ shoes and challenge existing industry norms.
+Communicating effectively with members is a two-way process, one in which we have to put ourselves in the members’ shoes and challenge existing industry norms.

 For example, it always confuses me why there is such a separation between the way we think about saving money in everyday life and how we think about saving for retirement.
 Is it because you can’t visualise retirement, or the fact you can’t access your pension savings until you’re 55?